 I have numeric reporting values defined but I am still getting option SKUs in my data file - what gives?

-More often than not this is due to trailing blanks which are not stripped in our system so that the value is interpreted as a string value triggering the use of option SKUs.
+More often than not this is due to trailing blanks that are not stripped in our system so that the value is interpreted as a string value triggering the use of option SKUs.

 I want to use really long reporting values, how many characters can my reporting values use?